reasonwithoutrestraint/site/mkdocs/docs/Original/Metaethics/My Substantive Morality.md

 - Small diminishes to someone with high well-being for a large increase to someone with low well-being.

 ## The Right - Fundamental moral principles

+Necessary conditions for an action to be morally wrong:

+- It must be bad for someone.
+This is agnostic with respect to one's theory of goodness.
+- It must be the right kind of badness.
+The following sources of badness don't count:
+    - Someone arbitrarily opposed to an action

 Applying FORCEFUL action F to agent A is morally prohibited, unless: